hoangduchuy93/tiki-recommended-system/README.md

 ![image](https://user-images.githubusercontent.com/91864024/178524873-e2558f39-9060-4452-8a5f-716107807f32.png)
 ![image](https://user-images.githubusercontent.com/91864024/178524979-56ef73af-fed0-4a2e-80ba-d31ae1d74b39.png)
 **2. Collaborative filtering**

-When you select Collaborative filtering, you can choose customer_id to the drop-box on the left to track history invoice of user and products that he/ she may be interested in.
+When you select Collaborative filtering, you can choose customer_id from the drop-box on the left to track history invoice of user and products that he/ she may be interested in.
 ![image](https://user-images.githubusercontent.com/91864024/178525748-9c27dbab-72fc-4a6f-94aa-dfdc1bbab72f.png)
 ### 5. Conclusion
 - Model can recommend to user the products based on his behavior or other people interests.